HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 This electrostatic air filter cleaning spray is specially formulated to clean off soil, grime, and other contaminants while maintaining the filter’s effectiveness.

 How often should you clean your electrostatic air filter?

 Cleaning your electrostatic air filter is essential to maintaining its effectiveness.
 As the filter is used, particles build up on its collector and reduce the filter’s effectiveness.

-To maintain peak filter performance, we recommend cleaning your electrostatic filter at least once a month.
+To maintain peak filter performance, I recommend cleaning your electrostatic filter at least once a month.
 This ensures that the filter doesn’t lose its efficiency, and continues to filter out as many particles as it can.

 Electrostatic air filter MERV ratings